 - Accepted applicants must comply with Bristol Community College's health services requirements.
-This includes a physical examination, tetanus, measles, mumps, rubella, hepatitis B, and varicella (chicken pox) immunizations or titres results (blood test to prove immune status).
+This includes an annual physical examination, tetanus and tDap, measles, mumps, rubella, hepatitis B, and varicella (chicken pox) immunizations or titres results (blood test to prove immune status).
+Students must be fully vaccinated against Covid-19.
 If under the age of 21 you must also be tested for meningitis as of Fall 2018.
 TB testing is required each year.
 Additional immunizations may be required by clinical agencies.

 - Students must carry personal health insurance, professional liability insurance, and have current CPR certification (by the American Heart Association, Basic Life Support for Healthcare Providers (Basic Life Support for Healthcare Providers) or the American Red Cross (CPR/AED for Professional Rescuers and Healthcare Providers).
 Certification must be active through your last semester at Bristol Community College.

 - Upon admission to the program, all students must undergo a Criminal Offender Record Information (CORI) check, a Sex Offender Registry Information (SORI) check and a drug screen.
 The fee for the drug screen is paid for by the student.
 These checks are required due to potential unsupervised contact with children, the disabled, or the elderly during a clinical experience.
 Students found to have certain criminal convictions or pending criminal actions will be presumed ineligible for clinical placement.
 The College is authorized by the Commonwealth's Department of Criminal Justice to access CORI records.
 Sex Offender checks shall be performed pursuant to Massachusetts General Laws, Chapter 6, Sections 178C-178P.